jdermont/playground-qxdkw4rx/statement.md

 The same as third script (tanh in hidden layer), but this time with momentum [1](https://cnl.salk.edu/~schraudo/teach/NNcourse/momrate.html) [2](https://d2l.ai/chapter_optimization/momentum.html).

+Let's add momentum next to the weights.
+Here instead of updating weights directly, we update the momentum and then the weights according to the momentum.

 ```python runnable
 import random
 import math